 Stock-based compensation costs are based on the fair value calculated from the Black-Scholes option-pricing model on the date of grant for stock options.
-The fair value of stock grants is amortized as compensation expense on a straight-line basis over the vesting period of the grants.
+The fair value of stock grants, with consideration given to estimated forfeitures, is amortized as compensation expense on a straight-line basis over the vesting period of the grants.